-Best horror films and TV series on Netflix and Amazon Prime Video
+Best horror movies and TV shows on Netflix and Amazon Prime Video

-From Stephen King to Ryan Murphy, the best horror movies and TV shows to stream this Halloween are available on Netflix and Amazon Prime Video
+From Stephen King to Stranger Things, here's a list of the best horror movies and TV shows to stream this Halloween on Netflix and Amazon Prime Video

-This series from horror director Mike Flanagan (Gerald's Game) has gripped, saddened, and terrified millions of binge-watchers.
+This series from horror director Mike Flanagan gripped, saddened and terrified millions of binge-watchers.
 Based on the novel by Shirley Jackson, The Haunting of Hill House follows a dysfunctional family recovering from the memories of a haunted house they lived in as children.
 Thinking they've left Hill House behind, a tragic event draws them back…

 Yes, the premise is ridiculous.
-Yes, it’s become even more ridiculous with two sequels and a prequel.
-But the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
-It’s a fundamental horror film with an intelligent edge.
+Yes, it’s become even more ridiculous with sequels and prequels and TV spin-offs.
+But the first film in the supremely popular Purge series still stands as a great horror-thriller, offering a dark, allegorical take on violence in America.
+It’s a fundamental modern slasher movie with a clever edge.

 Never has a sexy attempt to spice up a marriage ended in such lethal consequences.
 Jessie (Carla Gugino) is handcuffed to the bed by her husband in a middle-of-nowhere house.
 He suddenly has a heart attack and she’s left to fend for herself, spending hours without food or water and delving into her own dark psyche.